2025-2026 US Market Research

 Every Model at a Glance

-Filter, sort, and click any card to expand full details including trims, pros/cons, and expert ratings.
+Filter, sort, and click any card to expand full details including dimensions, trims, safety, and pros/cons.

 Toyota vs Honda vs Subaru

-A deep comparison of every hybrid model from these three Japanese brands — from powertrains to warranties.
+A deep comparison of every hybrid model from these three Japanese brands — from powertrains to warranties to safety.

 Toyota

-The hybrid pioneer — 5 models, proven reliability
+The hybrid pioneer — 5 models, proven reliability, all 5★ NHTSA & IIHS TSP+

 RAV4 Hybrid Best Overall